alexdchiu/project-beta/README.md

 ## Service microservice

-For the service microservice, I created technician and appointment models to allow users to enter new technicians and appointments into the system.
+For the service microservice, I created technician and appointment models to allow users to enter new technicians and appointments into the system via forms that sent POST requests to the API with the data from the forms.
 Appointments and technicians have a many to one relationship (one technician can have many appointments).
-I also created an InventoryVinVO model for the data polled from the inventory API as this was the only property of automobile from the Inventory API that the service microservice needed (not color, year, model, etc.).
+I also created an InventoryVinVO model to poll data from the inventory API as this was the only property of automobile from the Inventory API that the service microservice needed (not color, year, model, etc.).
 Once I got the VINs from the Inventory API, I put them in a list to compare against VINs of service appointments to see if customers were VIP or not.
 Within the context of the Inventory API, VINs must be unique.
 However, within the context of the service application, VINs did not need to be unique as one VIN could/would have multiple appointments.

 For the appointments list feature, I fetched data from the appointment API and also the inventory API.
 I then used conditionals on the list of appointments to show only appointments that were not finished/were still open.
 Additionally, I compared the VIN of an appointment to the VINs I fetched from the Inventory API to display if they were VIP or not within the JSX.
 An example of the service appointments list can be found below: